oliveyatio/Final-Projet/README.md

 The dataset used for this project includes:

 Flight Data: Collected from the OpenSky API, which provides detailed flight information (departure, arrival airports, timestamps, etc.).
 Weather Data: Includes weather conditions such as temperature, humidity, and descriptions (e.g., "Rain, Overcast").

+Weather Data: Includes weather conditions such as temperature, humidity, and descriptions (e.g., "Rain, Overcast").